mendix/docs/developerportal/general/twofactor-authenticator.md

 ## 2 The Puropose

-Two-factor authentication (2FA) validates your password and is required for Mendix Cloud node activities done in a **production environment**.
-2FA ensures that you are authenticated when performing sensitive activities, such as deploying packages and monitoring the production environment.
+Two-factor authentication (2FA) validates a second authentication mechanism next to your password.
+It is required for Mendix Cloud node activities done on a **production environment**.
+2FA ensures that you are authenticated when performing sensitive activities, such as deploying packages and handling production data.

     ![](attachments/production.png)